The Need for SBX Youth Services

 African-American students build resiliency through understanding their culture, history and greatness.
 By exploring their identity and power as a people, they will develop positive lifestyles and solutions to life's challenges by recognizing their strengths, talents and abilities.
 Rites of Passage focuses on Black youth empowerment.
 We reintroduce our youth to their culture, history, and greatness by guiding them in exploring their identity, purpose. and presence.
 Our approach helps develop an awareness and appreciation of Black culture.
 Interested in learning more?
 Call or email us today!

 Teaching our youth why their voices matter, engaging them in the process, and changing the systems to work for them.
 Our youth advocacy and organizing team is helping teach the skills youth need to make change happen.
-Check out our events calendar to see what workshops and events we are offering for the month!
+Check out our events page to see what workshops and events we are offering for the month!
 All are free to attend.
 Interested in joining our youth action group?
-Email us at
+Email us at firstname.lastname@example.org

 Many students find themselves without the motivation to achieve both in and outside of the classroom.
 By establishing sustained and trusting relationships, students are more likely to request and accept academic assistance and advice.
 Through incremental steps, students will place more value in their education and begin to establish positive goals overtime.